Manufacturing Doubt: The 5 tactics of science denial - Part 1

 that appears in bold to show its definition.

-: cherry pickingsee definition - presenting only evidence that confirms your position, while ignoring or withholding an often more significant portion that contradicts it.
+: cherry pickingsee definition - presenting only evidence that supports a conclusion while ignoring or withholding a broader portion that contradicts it.

 : straw mansee definition - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it.